-- If you die during the first two to three years of the policy being in force, your beneficiaries would only receive a partial payout unless your death was accidental.
-So, for instance, if you had a heart attack one year after purchasing coverage, your family would not receive the full death benefit.
+- If you die during the first two to three years of the policy being in force, your beneficiaries would only receive a partial payout unless the death was accidental.
+For instance, if you had a heart attack one year after purchasing coverage, your family would not receive the full death benefit.

-Lying on your application would only be feasible if you purchase a no-exam or guaranteed life insurance policy, since fully underwritten policies involve a medical exam, during which your actual weight would be measured.
-But, even if you purchase a policy that doesn't require a medical exam, your insurer may have other means of confirming your build, such as your physician records.
+Lying on your application would only be feasible if you purchase a no-exam or guaranteed life insurance policy, since fully-underwritten policies involve a medical exam, during which your weight would be measured.
+Even if you purchase a policy that doesn't require a medical exam, your insurer may have other means of confirming your build, such as physician records.

-We would recommend against lying about your weight on a life insurance application in every case.
-If the insurer ever determined that you'd intentionally lied about your weight, this could be considered fraud, and your policy may be canceled.
-Or, if you passed away, the life insurance company may deny your beneficiary's claim.
+We recommend against lying about your weight on a life insurance application.
+If the insurer ever determined that you'd misrepresented your weight, it could be considered fraud, and your policy could be canceled.
+Or, if you passed away, the life insurance company could deny your beneficiary's claim.
 In both of these cases, lying about your weight may help you to initially purchase a policy or get a better rate, but you would lose the premiums paid and not receive the benefits of coverage.